Login

 What is Endometriosis?

-Endometriosis is a condition where endometrial-like tissue grows outside of the uterus (endometrial tissue is tissue that usually grows inside of the uterus and sheds each month).
-The most common area for it to grow is in the abdominal cavity, where it can implant on the surface of other structures including the ovaries, bladder, rectum, and along the walls of the abdomen and pelvis.
+Endometriosis is a condition where endometrial-like tissue grows outside of the uterus (tissue that is similar to but not the same as endometrial tissue).
+The most common area for it to grow is in the abdominal cavity, where it can implant on the surface of other structures including the ovaries, bladder, rectum, and along the walls of the abdomen and pelvis, but it can be found anywhere in the body.

 The true prevalence of endometriosis is unknown since it takes a laparoscopic procedure to confirm the diagnosis, and many women either have no symptoms or seek no treatment (Signorello, Harlow, Cramer, Spiegelman, & Hill, 1997).
 However, up to 78% of women undergoing laparoscopic investigation for infertility and up to 82% of women investigated for pelvic pain were found to have endometriosis in one study (Schenken, 1996; Wellbery).

 Actress Lena Dunham has been vocal about her experiences with endometriosis, most recently publishing an essay in American Vogue on electing to have a total hysterectomy after years of chronic pain due to the condition.
+We want our readers to know that a hysterectomy is not a cure for endometriosis (since endometriosis is not a disease of the uterus).
+A hysterectomy is a cure for Adenomyosis, which is a type of endometriosis that is found in the uterus.

 The most commonly reported symptom of endometriosis is pain that affects quality of life.
 This can include pain during menstruation, painful premenstrual cramps, pain with sex and penetration, bladder pain, and pain with bowel movements.
 In addition to contributing to pelvic pain, endometriosis has also been tied to infertility (Macer & Taylor, 2012).